Custom Workflow

 6. Run this task immediately after saving - Enable this option to run the task immediately after saving the task configuration.
 However, the same task will execute again during the scheduled time.

-7. Add WorkFlow Step- The workflow step can be created for Application Artifacts, Alarm, and Powershell Script.
+7. Add Workflow Step- The workflow step can be created for Application Artifacts, Alarm, and PowerShell Script.
 Multiple actions can be triggered by creating multiple flows. you can create an up-to a maximum of 10 flows.

-1. Artifact Flow
+1. Application Flow

 1. This flow helps to take action on Application artifacts and Host instances